The L&C Advantage

 Diversity, Equity, and Inclusion (DEI)

-• Each imperative will include diversity, equity, and inclusion measures of assessment and evaluation.
+Each imperative will include diversity, equity, and inclusion measures of assessment and evaluation.
 It is critical that initiative and project objectives and outcomes consider the impact on participants, organizers, and the communities we serve.
-Data that reflects an inclusive variety of feedback and outcomes and also takes steps to address potential bias inherent in assessment measures, is holistically important.
+It is also important that data reflects an inclusive variety of feedback and outcomes and takes steps to address potential bias inherent in assessment measures.

-• Each imperative recognizes that the world is changing rapidly and new challenges related to diversity, equity, and inclusion are constantly evolving.
+Each imperative recognizes that the world is changing rapidly, and new challenges related to diversity, equity, and inclusion are constantly evolving.
 We find ourselves contemplating more and more complex and intersectional moments—whether we are individuals, communities, or institutions.
 As a college, we will be called to continually respond to and steward our students through these times.
-It will require listening and learning, affirming students’ personhoods and humanity, and seeking solutions that promote opportunity, optimism, and empathy.
+This will require listening and learning, affirming students’ personhood and humanity, and seeking solutions that promote opportunity, optimism, and empathy.
 It demands that we never stop seeking to understand each other, and that we provide students the most diverse, equitable, and inclusive educational experience possible.

 How We Got Here